 176. From Friend to Paramatma

-Different belief systems describe Paramatma in different ways.
-Depending on our belief system, the appearance of Paramatma changes and if HE appears in front of us in a different shape or form, it would be impossible to recognise.
+Different belief systems describe Paramatma with different names and in different ways.
+Depending on our belief system, the appearance of Paramatma differs and if He appears before us in a different form, it would be impossible to recognize Him.

-Similarly, Arjun was treating Krishna like a friend for decades.
-He couldn't recognise that Krishna is Paramatma till he saw HIS Vishwaroopam.
-He profoundly apologises and says that "Thinking of You as my friend, I presumptuously addressed You as, 'O Krishna', 'O Yadav', 'O my dear Friend'.
-I was ignorant of Your majesty, showing negligence and undue affection.
-And if, jestfully, I treated You with disrespect or insulted you, while playing, resting, sitting, eating, when alone, or before others —for all that I crave forgiveness" (11.41-11.42).
+Similarly, Arjuna was treating Krishna like a friend for decades.
+He couldn’t recognise that Krishna is Paramatma till he saw His Vishwaroop.
+He profoundly apologises and says that “Thinking of You as my friend, I presumptuously addressed You as, ‘O Krishna’, ‘O Yadav’, ‘O my dear Friend’.
+I was ignorant of Your Majesty, showing negligence and undue affection.
+And if, jestfully, I treated you with disrespect or insulted you, while playing, resting, sitting, eating, when alone, or before others - for all that I crave forgiveness” (11.41-11.42).

-Like Arjun, the same would happen to any of us.
-When we reach that eternal state of surrender, we realise that everyone around us is a part of the same Paramatma.
-Every person, animal or tree would become Paramatma, whether they are aware of it or not.
-Our earlier behaviour with them would look awful and the only option is to seek forgiveness like Arjun is doing.
-Many cultures preach and practice forgiveness, gratitude and prostration to attain this eternal state of freedom.
+Like Arjuna, the same would happen to any of us when we reach that eternal state of surrender.
+We would realise that everyone around us is a part of Paramatma.
+In other words, every person, animal or tree would become Paramatma.
+Our earlier behaviour with them would appear awful and the only option would be to seek forgiveness like Arjuna is seeking.
+All cultures preach forgiveness, gratitude and prostration to attain this eternal state of freedom.

 In the eleventh chapter of Srimad Bhagavatam, there is a long conversation between Krishna and his childhood friend Udhav.
-At the end of the conversation, Udhav requests a very simple path toward salvation.
-Krishna replies that prostrate to a thief, a donkey or an enemy like you prostrate to ME.
+At the end of the conversation, Udhav asked for a very simple path toward salvation.
+Krishna suggests that one should prostrate to a thief, a donkey, or even an enemy with the same reverence with which one prostrates to Him.
 This path is very simple to understand but very tough to inculcate.
-This is the same as when Krishna said 'to realise all beings in the self; self in all beings and see HIM everywhere' (6.29) which can be easily achieved by dropping hatred (5.3).
+This is nothing but ‘realising all beings in the self; self in all beings and see Him everywhere’ (6.29 & 6.30) which can be easily achieved by dropping hatred (5.3) by inculcating the divine quality of forgiveness (16.3).

 Comments